olivernina/nephi/README.md

-# Nephi OCR project
+# Nephi project

-User-friendly trainable neural networks for handwriting recognition.
+CRNN-CTC framework for handwriting recognition.
+Our library was used to win the [ICFHR2018 competition](https://scriptnet.iit.demokritos.gr/competitions/10/) on automated text recognition on the READ Dataset.

 ## Installation